 It's quite challenging to get knowledge about one's feelings, so the experts advise using empathetic listening and perpetual positions to understand and connect with the feelings of other people.

 The third stage in Gibbs reflective cycle 1988 is evaluating the event and trying to understand what happened.
-The students in this stage analyse different situations which work the best and can be used further.
+The students in this stage analyze different situations which work the best and can be used further.
 You can ask the following questions during this stage:

 To evaluate appropriately one can use the technique of 5 why's to get into the roots of the main reasons for happening

 The above six stages can be considered as the phases in the model of reflective practice which can improve the situation from past experiences.

 Let's answer some of your doubts and queries:

 The Gibbs model plays an important role in nursing assignment is most of the medical staff and nurses first discuss the situation or the status of the patient.
 After that, they do the critical analyses to check what other alternatives treatment can be given to patients for better care.
 They also go for the action plan for facing a similar case differently.